asrjy/gpu/notes/003/README.md

 - `__shfl_sync` is a warp-level shuffle intrinsic.
 - it allows threads within same warp to exchange data and synchronize within the warp.

+- parallel scan is used in many areas like tokenizing stream of characters, parallel sorting, graph processing tasks etc.,